-P.O.W.E.R.
-(Philadelphia Organized to Witness, Empower and Rebuild)
+POWER (Philadelphians Organized to Witness, Empower, and Rebuild)

 An Interfaith initiative transforming the social and economic policies that are impacting our families and neighborhoods.
 This year POWER will be specifically focusing on a statewide education campaign.
 Help us work for a Fair Funding Formula to ensure that every child in Pennsylvania has access to a proper education.
-Fore more information, contact chairs, Jamie Kudera and Terrilyn McCormick.
+For more information, contact chairs: Jamie Kudera and Terrilyn McCormick.

-Collection Drive for HIAS (Hebrew Immigrant Aid Society)
+Collection Drive for HIAS (Hebrew Immigrant Aid Society)-- Baby Items Needed

 Bethesda on Broad

 Cook and serve breakfast on the second Sunday of each month.
-For more information, contact Stef Zeis (856-751-1862 or [email protected]).
+For more information, contact: Stef Zeis (or 856-357-3484).

 To learn more about our Social Justice opportunities, please contact Rabbi Freedman.